fission-codes/rust-template/rust/CONTRIBUTING.md

 ### Contributing through Code

 In order to contribute through code follow the steps below.
-Note that you don't need to be the best programmer to contribute.
-Our discord is open for questions
+Note that you don't need to be the best programmer to contribute.{% if have_discord %} Our discord is open for questions.{% endif %}

  1. **Pick a feature** you would like to add or a bug you would like to fix
     - If you wish to contribute but what you want to fix/add is not already